getromandev/codingWorkstations/README.md

 }
 ```

-Here is an example of calling the [giveMeInfoAboutMyCar] method that lives in my car object
+Here is an example of calling the `giveMeInfoAboutMyCar` method that lives in my car object `console.log(car.giveMeInfoAboutMyCar())`.
-console.log(car.giveMeInfoAboutMyCar())